-Example circumstances Example supporting documents Physical Illness Mental Illness Assault/theft or other victim of crime Bereavement (death) Urgent caring duties Other hardship or trauma Report from doctor or hospital Report from psychologist or counsellor Police report Documentation confirming relationship and death of person (e.g. death announcement or certificate) Relevant documentation confirming carer status and current issue.
+Example circumstances Example supporting documents • Physical Illness Mental Illness Report from doctor or hospital Depart from payabolagist or saying aller • Report from psychologist or counsellor • 7 Godding their or other violant or other Police report • Bereavement (death) Documentation confirming relationship and death of person (e.g. • Urgent caring duties death announcement or certificate) • Other hardship or trauma Relevant documentation confirming carer status and current issue.
 Anything official that you can supply is helpful.